honojs/website/examples/zod-openapi.md

 # Zod OpenAPI

 [Zod OpenAPI Hono](https://github.com/honojs/middleware/tree/main/packages/zod-openapi) is an extended Hono class that supports OpenAPI.
 With it, you can validate values and types using [Zod](https://zod.dev/) and generate OpenAPI Swagger documentation.

-## Snippets

 On this website, only basic usage is shown.

 First, define your schemas with Zod.
 The `z` object should be imported from `@hono/zod-openapi`: